chronoz134/Java-Framework/README.md

     insourcedpartform.html
         lines 9-10 added styling for webpage
-        lines 26-30 added additional fields for form on min and max inventory
+        lines 26-30 added additional fields for form on min and max inventory application.properties
+        line 6 updated to showcase file rename of database

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.